 Since guests do not always voice complaints in person, Pulse has allowed them to pick up on more fixable guest issues.
 Samuels reports that the team are able to turn, at minimum, six negative experiences per month into positive customer experiences.

 3. Volume of guest feedback triples in last quarter

-In this first year of usage, Samuels said that the hotel averaged 85 Pulse responses per month, but this has skyrocketed over the past three months to 250 responses per month.
+In this first year of usage, Samuels said that the hotel averaged 85 Pulse survey responses per month, but this has skyrocketed over the past three months to 250 responses per month.

 4. Actionable insights allow team to create more personalized experiences

-Jeremy Samuels has reported that the level of personalization in service has increased, “One example is of a regular guest telling us through Pulse that while they enjoy the chocolate plate they receive on arrival, they actually prefer savoury flavours.
+Jeremy Samuels has reported that the level of personalization in customer service has increased, “One example is of a regular guest telling us through Pulse that while they enjoy the chocolate plate they receive on arrival, they actually prefer savoury flavours.
 That enabled us to prepare a cheese platter instead of chocolates for their next stay, with a note thanking them for letting us know that preference."